Bachelor of Arts

 Save time and money earning your MBA

-Add further value to your degree by choosing the 4+1 Option, which gives you a head start on earning a Master of Business Administration (MBA).
+Add further value to your degree by choosing the 4+1 Option, which gives you a head start on earning a Master of Science in Quantitative Economics.

 With 4+1, you’ll be able to take graduate-level courses as part of your undergrad curriculum.
-After graduation, you’ll only need one additional year to complete your MBA at Cal Lutheran — saving you both time and money.
+After graduation, you’ll only need one additional year to complete your MSQE at Cal Lutheran—saving you both time and money.

 By having a solid math background, I know how to go more in depth into economic concepts.
 What I'm learning in class becomes more dynamic and more complex (in the best way possible) because I know more of what lies ahead.
 It makes both majors more fun and more in-depth.
 They work really well together and accentuate the best qualities in each field.Victoria Butsky '17

 If you want to further specialize in economics instead of pursuing the more general MBA, the Cal Lutheran School of Management offers a Master of Science in Quantitative Economics.
-This program was ranked 3rd in the nation in 2016 by the Financial Engineer Times — a comprehensive ranking of graduate financial economics programs in the United States.
+This program was ranked ranked 6th in the nation for the 2019 Top Master of Financial Economics Programs.

 Our alumni study at: